OBJECTIVE

 I'm an easy going guy, but if you cheat in my class ...
 I will hunt you down and not rest until you are expelled or punished appropriately.

 It always amazes me that a first year student thinks they can cheat in my class and get away with it.
 You are, most likely, an amateur cheater.
-I have taught this class since 1982, and I have either sat on or been the Chair of SFU's Senate Committee on Disciplinary Appeals for a dozen years (our "supreme court for hearing cheating cases).
-After years of experience, I am a professional at catching cheaters, I think I've seen every cheating trick, and I have several of my own to catch people cheating.
+I have taught this class since 1982, and I have either sat on or been the Chair of SFU's Senate Committee on Disciplinary Appeals for over 18 years (our "supreme court for hearing cheating cases).
+After years of experience, I am a professional at catching cheaters, I think I've seen every cheating trick, and I have several tricks of my own to catch people cheating.
 So, my message to you ... you amateur cheater ... is don't even think about it.I should also point out that, according to SFU, violation of copyright and unauthorized sharing of copyright material is considered academic misconduct.
 It is unauthorized for you to share the textbook file or link, or to upload the book to any public site.
 If you do so and are caught, it will be treated as equivalent to cheating on an exam.

 If you are unfamiliar with SFU's policy on academic conduct, please read this.